2021 Tesla Model Y and Toyota RAV4 Prime Feature Differences

 |Cargo Volume (cu. ft.)||68.0||69.8|

-At the time of this writing, the Model Y long-range starts at $55,190 in white exterior and black interior, including $1200 destination & doc fee.
+The Model Y long-range starts at $60,190 in white exterior and black interior, including $1200 destination & doc fee.
 This includes a 4-year, 50,000 mile bumper-to-bumper warranty and 8/120k battery warranty.
 The Rav4 Prime starts at $39,565 for SE trim, but the more likely comparison to the Model Y is the fully loaded XSE trim with Premium Package that has an MSRP of $48,650, including $1215 destination fee.
-The RAV4 Prime still qualifies for up to $7500 in a federal EV tax credit for buyers who meet IRS requirements.
+The RAV4 Prime still qualifies for up to $7500 in a federal EV tax credit for buyers who meet IRS requirements, resulting in a possible net cost as low as $41,150.
 Toyota provides a 3-year, 36,000 mile bumper-to-bumper warranty, 5/60k powertrain warranty, 8/100k hybrid system warranty, 10/150k battery warranty and 2/25k free maintenance.

 Where to start?
 To me, these are the clear reasons to consider the Model Y: